Timers

 Timed Action’s Effect API

-The Timed Action’s Effect defines the operations that Akka should perform when an incoming command is handled by a Timed Action.
+The Timed Action’s Effect API defines actions that Akka should execute when a Timed Action method is invoked.

 A Timed Action Effect can either: